 User Usage of the financial accounting information Owner To evaluate the success of the business, and whether or not the business is functioning well, and is achieving its financial goals.
 Potential owner To gain an insight into the enterprise, and make a decision as to whether or not to invest in the enterprise.
 Also to use the past financial results as an indicator of the future functioning of the business.
-Creditors and potential To ascertain the ability of the enterprise to repay any debts or potential creditors debts that the enterprise may have.
+Creditors and potential To ascertain the ability of the enterprise to repay any debts or creditors potential debts that the enterprise may have.
 Managers To ascertain whether or not the business has achieved its financial goals, and to provide a basis for development of future business goals and business plans.
 Also to compare the results of their enterprise with those of its competitors, using financial information as a common denominator.

-User Usage of the financial accounting information Employees Out of interest to gain further insight into the functioning of the business they work for.
-Also to assess: whether or not the business is able to pay wages as they fall due, the employer's future demand for the employees' services, and to use the information in bargaining for wage increases.
-Regulators and other To check that the enterprise is functioning well, and is not carrying on government bodies and business in any manner that may contravene any laws or regulations. agencies Also, to provide some knowledge of businesses, which may be used to develop new regulations, or modify existing regulations.
-Financial and market analysts The results would be scrutinised in depth, and further analysed to provide deep insight into the enterprise.
+Employees Out of interest to gain further insight into the functioning of the business they work for.
+Also to assess: whether or not the business is able to pay wages as they fall due, the employers future demand for the employees' services, and to use the information in bargaining for wage increases.
+Regulators and other To check that the enterprise is functioning well, and is not carrying government bodies and on business in any manner that may contravene any laws or agencies regulations.
+Also, to provide some knowledge of businesses, which may be used to develop new regulations, or modify existing regulations.
+Financial and market The results would be scrutinised in depth, and further analysed to analysts provide deep insight into the enterprise.
 This information could then be used by the analysts to make investment decisions, or the information could be sold to interested parties.
 The financial results of many enterprises could be analysed and compared to gain an understanding of the market as a whole.
 Competitors To allow them to compare themselves with other enterprises, to see how they are functioning in comparison.
 Also to gain insight into their operations, and to use that information to improve their business, by gaining ideas from their competitors' business.
-Accounting researchers To evaluate how accounting is practised in the practical business environment, and to use this information as a basis for theories, and the development of new accounting standards Miscellaneous third parties Usage depends on the specific party using the information. e.g. Journalists use the information to evaluate businesses and compare various enterprises, so that they can write articles relating to certain industries and/or businesses and/or economic trends e.g. Politicians make judgements about industry efficiency or taxation levels e.g. Judges may evaluate the enterprise's ability to pay if it loses a lawsuit
+Accounting researchers To evaluate how accounting is practised in the practical business environment, and to use this information as a basis for theories, and the development of new accounting standards.
+Miscellaneous third parties Usage depends on the specific party using the information. e.g. Journalists use the information to evaluate businesses and compare various enterprises, so that they can write articles relating to certain industries and/or businesses and/or economic trends e.g. Politicians make judgements about industry efficiency or taxation levels e.g. Judges may evaluate the enterprise's ability to pay if it loses a lawsuit to need different information to meet these differences in decision-making.
+Probably most users share an interest in fair, timely information, but the details of that information depend on the decision(s) each user is making.